bpetrikovics/shelly-ota/README.md

 * If there is a newer firmware available, we set up a temporary socket server to respond to HTTP requests, and invoke the /ota API on the device to trigger the download and installation of the new firmware
 * There is no connection from the Shelly device to the outside, it only accesses the webservice opened by the OTA tool
+* Devices with restricted login are now supported

 ## Installation